Tristane028/Brownian-Motion-Distributions-Simulation/README.md

 ## Contents

-- Numerical investigation of the distribution of peaks in fractional Brownian motion on $[0,1]$ for varying Hurst parameter $H$
+- Numerical investigation of the distribution of peaks in fractional Brownian motion on [0,1] for varying Hurst parameter H
-- Derivation of the conditional distribution of standard Brownian motion given $W(0)=0$ and $W(1)=x_1$, known as the **Brownian Bridge**
+- Derivation of the conditional distribution of standard Brownian motion given W(0)=0 and W(1)=x1, known as the **Brownian Bridge**
-- Derivation of the conditional distribution of the Ornstein-Uhlenbeck process given $X(0)=x_0$ and $X(1)=x_1$, known as the **Ornstein-Uhlenbeck Bridge**
+- Derivation of the conditional distribution of the Ornstein-Uhlenbeck process given X(0)=x0 and X(1)=x1, known as the **Ornstein-Uhlenbeck Bridge**

 ## Key Results

-- For $H < 0.5$, the fractional Brownian motion is negatively correlated — the process is more likely to reverse direction, resulting in smaller overall maxima and a more spread out distribution.
+- For H < 0.5, the fractional Brownian motion is negatively correlated — the process is more likely to reverse direction, resulting in smaller overall maxima and a more spread out distribution.
-- For $H = 0.5$, the process reduces to standard Brownian motion with no correlation between increments.
+- For H = 0.5, the process reduces to standard Brownian motion with no correlation between increments.
-- For $H > 0.5$, the process is positively correlated — the process tends to follow its current trend, resulting in much larger maxima and a more concentrated distribution.
+- For H > 0.5, the process is positively correlated — the process tends to follow its current trend, resulting in much larger maxima and a more concentrated distribution.
-- The conditional distribution of $W(t)$ given $W(1) = x_1$ is a Gaussian process with mean $tx_1$ and covariance $\min(s,t) - st$, which is the standard Brownian Bridge.
+- The conditional distribution of W(t) given W(1) = x1 is a Gaussian process with mean tx1 and covariance min(s,t) - st, which is the standard Brownian Bridge.
-- The conditional distribution of the Ornstein-Uhlenbeck process given both endpoints is Gaussian and mean-reverting between $x_0$ and $x_1$, known as the Ornstein-Uhlenbeck Bridge.
+- The conditional distribution of the Ornstein-Uhlenbeck process given both endpoints is Gaussian and mean-reverting between x0 and x1, known as the Ornstein-Uhlenbeck Bridge.

 ## Background

 Brownian motion was first observed by Robert Brown in 1827 and later given a rigorous mathematical foundation by Einstein and Wiener.
-Fractional Brownian motion extends the standard model by introducing dependent increments controlled by the Hurst parameter, first studied in the context of neural networks and stochastic processes.
+Fractional Brownian motion extends the standard model by introducing dependent increments controlled by the Hurst parameter.
 The Ornstein-Uhlenbeck process is a mean-reverting Gaussian process commonly used to model physical and financial systems.

 ## References